 3.2.2.
 Test conditions

-The validation test shall be conducted on a chassis dynamometer, as far as possible, under type approval conditions by following the requirements of the UN Regulation No. [154] on WLTP for a 4-phase cycle.
+The validation test shall be conducted on a chassis dynamometer, as far as possible, under type approval conditions by following the requirements of UN Regulation No. 154 on WLTP for a 4-phase cycle.
 It is recommended to feed the exhaust flow extracted by the PEMS during the validation test back to the CVS.
 If this is not feasible, the CVS results shall be corrected for the extracted exhaust mass.
 If the exhaust mass flow rate is validated with an exhaust mass flow meter, it is recommended to cross-check the mass flow rate measurements with data obtained from a sensor or the ECU.

 3.2.3.
 Data analysis

-The total distance-specific emissions [g/km] measured with laboratory equipment shall be calculated in accordance to the UN Regulation No. [154] on WLTP.
+The total distance-specific emissions [g/km] measured with laboratory equipment shall be calculated in accordance with UN Regulation No. 154 on WLTP.
 The emissions as measured with the PEMS shall be calculated according to Annex 7, summed to give the total mass of pollutants [g] and then divided by the test distance [km] as obtained from the chassis dynamometer.
 The total distance-specific mass of pollutants [g/km], as determined by the PEMS and the reference laboratory system, shall be evaluated against the requirements specified in paragraph 3.3.
-For the validation of NOX emission measurements, humidity correction shall be applied in accordance with the UN Regulation No. [154] on WLTP.
+For the validation of NOX emission measurements, humidity correction shall be applied in accordance with UN Regulation No. 154 on WLTP.

 3.3.
 Permissible tolerances for PEMS validation